Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Data and Materials

+For persistent offshore infrastructure detection, SAR backscatter characteristics are particularly suitable, see Figure \ref{fig:sar_mechanics}.
 Due to the near-polar orbit and right-looking acquisition geometry of Sentinel-1, images are acquired in ascending and descending passes, meaning targets are observed either from west-to-east or east-to-west viewing directions.
 For vertical metallic structures such as offshore wind turbines, this geometry produces characteristic radar signatures \citep{hoeser2022heightcapa}.

-A layover effect occurs when e.g. signals reflected from elevated structures return to the sensor before signals reflected from the ground or sea surface at the structure’s base.
-For OWTs, strong reflections from the nacelle generate high backscatter values that, in the final image data, appear displaced toward the sensor relative to the true turbine location.
+The layover effect creates such a characteristic signature, which occurs when the signal reflected from elevated structures returns to the sensor before the signal reflected from the ground or sea surface at the structure’s base.
+For OWTs, strong reflections from the nacelle generate high backscatter values that appear displaced toward the sensor, relative to the true turbine location.
 Visually, the turbine appears to lean toward the sensor.
-Depending on orbit direction, this layover signature appears to the left for ascending passes and right for descending passes relative to the OWT centre.
-This horizontal signature is a key element of the dataset design and subsequent analysis presented in this study.
+Depending on orbit direction, this layover signature appears to the left for ascending passes and right for descending passes relative to the OWT center.
+This horizontal signature is a key element of the data set design and subsequent analysis presented in this study.

-When combining acquisitions from different orbit directions into temporal composites like a median stack, the turbine centre and layover-related backscatter peaks are sharpened, while speckle over open water is reduced.
-Transient objects such as vessels are largely suppressed in median composites, if they do not remain stationary during the compositing period \citep{hoeser2022deepowt, Paolo2024}.
+When combining acquisitions from different orbit directions into temporal composites like a median stack, the turbine center and layover-related backscatter peaks are sharpened, while speckle over open water is reduced.
+Transient objects such as vessels are largely suppressed in median composites, provided they do not remain stationary during the compositing period \citep{hoeser2022deepowt, Paolo2024}.

-For these reasons, Sentinel-1 SAR imagery is highly suitable for global offshore wind infrastructure detection and for generating high-density time series capable of resolving structural changes during deployment and operation.
+Polarization selection for the data used in this study was motivated by using the polarization which provide the highest contrast between targets (offshore infrastructures) and non-targets (open water).
+Open water shows very low backscatter in VH (vertical transmit, horizontal receive) polarization \citet{GARG2024114417}, while offshore wind turbines, due to their angular construction, still produce a clear VH signal through multiple scattering.
+Especially in water with higher turbidity, VH polarization suppresses signals from the water surface, e.g. variations coming from sediment plumes, while in VV (vertical transmit, vertical receive) polarization these signals are stronger and more variable \citet{Shao02112021}.
+Thus, VH polarization increases the contrast between water and the target objects relative to VH polarization, as investigated by \citet{rs9050440} and reported by \citet{s19020231}.